uviclibraries/podcasting/editing-audio.md

 customjs: http://code.jquery.com/jquery-1.4.2.min.js
 ---
 <img src="images/podcast-edit-01.png" style="float:right;width:180px;" alt="podcasting icon">

 # Editing Audio in Audacity

 Now that you have recorded some audio for your podcast, let’s do some editing!

 If you have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
-Have fun!

-1. Please either use the audio you recorded in [Activty #1 - Podcast Recording with Audacity](recording-audio.html), or Download this [sample podcast interview file](images/goat-girl.mp3){:target="_blank"}, and then proceed to step 2 below.
+Take your time and have fun <span style='font-size:20px;'>&#128512;</span>

-- Note: If you are using a Mac please follow these additional instructions for [Importing or exporting audio using FFmpeg instructions](https://support.audacityteam.org/basics/installing-ffmpeg){:target="_blank"}
+For these exercises, please either use the audio you recorded in [Activty #1 - Podcast Recording with Audacity](recording-audio.html), or download this [sample podcast interview file](images/goat-girl.mp3)<!--{:target="_blank"}-->, and then proceed.

 ## Deleting unwanted audio from a track